-In Section IV.C.10.3 of its FIP, the licensee stated that the drywell pressure and wetwell level are declared FitzPatrick PAM variables as described in R.G.
+Drywell pressure and wetwell level are declared PBAPS post-accident monitoring (PAM) variables as described in R.G.
 1.97, and the existing qualification of these channels is considered acceptable for compliance with Order EA-13-109 in accordance with the guidance in NEI 13-02, Appendix C, Section C.8.1.
 The NRC staff verified the R.G.
-1.97 variables in the FitzPatrick FSAR.
+1.97 variables in the PBAPS UFSAR.